NREL/EnergyPlus/design/FY2023/NFP-evapCoolerRHcontrol.md

 ## Approach

-To enable a relative humidity control, two fields will be added to the *ZoneHVAC:EvaporativeCoolerUnit* object.
+To enable a high-relative-humidity-cutoff control, a field will be added to the *ZoneHVAC:EvaporativeCoolerUnit* object.
 See Section IDD object change for details.

 ## Testing/Validation/Data Source(s)

-This feature will be tested and demonstrated with a test file derived from 1ZoneEvapCooler.idf.
+This feature will be tested and demonstrated with a test file derived from StripMallZoneEvapCooler.idf.
 Manual check of the time-step EnergyPlus simulation results will be conducted to confirm the added feature is working correctly.

 ## IDD Object changes

-Two fields (N4 and N5) will be added to the ZoneHVAC:EvaporativeCoolerUnit
+A field (N4) will be added to the ZoneHVAC:EvaporativeCoolerUnit

     ZoneHVAC:EvaporativeCoolerUnit,
         \memo Zone evaporative cooler.
 Forced-convection cooling-only unit with supply fan,